 But this time The Document Foundation announced through Italo Vignoli the release of LOOL (LibreOffice Online) in the cloud.
-Although LOOL development start was announced in 2011 and now in recent future we’re going to use it.
-Now much after 2011 we will be watching release announcement.
+Although LOOL development start was announced in 2011 and now in recent future, we’re going to use it.
+Now, much after 2011, we will be watching the release announcement.

 Editing features will initially be similar to LibreOffice Editor for Android.
 They will provide a subset of the features available in LibreOffice desktop versions.

 The web client will not need any plugin at all.
 Only Java Scrip and HTML 5 will be used.
-Web client will run on any device with the modern browsers.
+The web client will run on any device with modern browsers.

-Now a bit about release date.
-Well there has not been any date announced yet but It is expected Open source or LibreOffice fans will not have to wait for long.
+Now a bit about the release date.
+Well, there has not been any date announced yet but It is expected Open source or LibreOffice fans will not have to wait for long.
 I, personally curiously waiting for LOOL to use.